gitGNU/gnu_comma/README.txt

 ===--------------------------------------------------------------------------===
 -- The Driver Program

 Currently, only a very simple "driver" program is built.
+This is a temporary tool that will be rewritten into a full-featured compiler driver in the future.

-This program reads a single file given on the command line (or from stdin if the supplied file name is "-" or missing), parses, type checks it, and then emits LLVM assembly code to stdout if there were no errors.
-A non-zero exit status is returned if an error was detected.
+This program reads a single file given on the command line (or from stdin if the supplied file name is "-" or missing), parses, type checks, and then emits either LLVM assembly code, LLVM bitcode, or a native unoptimized executable.

+There are only a few command line options:

+ -o <file>: Specifies the output file the driver should write to.
+If not given or specified as "-" then stdout is written to.

-If the -fsyntax-only flag is passed to the driver the input is parsed and type checked but codegen is skipped.
+ -fsyntax-only: Input is parsed and type checked but codegen is skipped.
+This is used to check the parser and type checker in isolation.
+The only output produced is diagnostic messages.

+ -emit-llvm: Parse, type check, and codegen the input.
+Produces LLVM assembly as output.

+ -emit-llvm-bc: Like -emit-llvm but produces an LLVM bitcode file instead.
+The driver will not print bitcode directly to the terminal.
+If stdout is to be used it must be redirected to a file or pipe.

-An entry procedure can be specified via the -e flag.
-This tells the driver to emit a main stub function which calls into the generated Comma code, which in turn allows the resulting LLVM IR to be optimized, assembled and linked into an executable.
+ -e: Define an entry point.
+This tells the driver to emit a main stub function which calls into the generated Comma code, which in turn allows the resulting LLVM IR to be linked into an executable.
 Currently, an entry point must be the name of a nullary subroutine exported by a non-generic domain.
 For example, given:

      domain D with
         procedure P;
      add
         procedure P is
            ...
         end P;
      end D;

   then D.P satisfies the requirements of an entry point.
-The corresponding invocation of the driver program would be:
+For example, to print out the LLVM assembly including the sub function the corresponding invocation of the driver program would be:

+     > driver -e D.P foo.cms -emit-llvm

+  When neither -emit-llvm or -emit-llvm-bc are given then the driver will generate a native executable.
+In this case the -o flag can be used specify the name of the executable.
+Otherwise, the executable is named after the given input file, or "a.out" when reading from stdin.
+Examples:

+     > cat foo.cms | driver -e D.P   # produces executable "a.out"

+     > driver foo.cms -e D.P         # produces executable "foo"

-   > driver -e D.P D.cms
+     > driver foo.cms -e D.P -o bar  # produces executable "bar"